LGoliatt/forecasting-3934429/README.md

 This project uses **AutoML** with a focus on different libraries.
 To ensure compatibility between libraries, it is necessary to use specific versions of Python and the packages involved.

 **It is highly recommended to run the project on Linux**.
 If you are using Windows, it is recommended to use WSL (Windows Subsystem for Linux).
-In addition, it is recommended to use the `poetry` library.
-These recommendations aim to ensure better compatibility and performance of the libraries involved.

-Before running the project, be sure to configure the `pyproject.toml` file and run the virtual environment through poetry with the following versions:
+Before running the project, be sure to install the packages:

 - **AutoGluon** 0.7.0
 - **AutoKeras** 1.0.20